What Causes Intermetatarsal Bursitis?

 When To Use Heat to Treat Your Injured Foot

-A T•Shellz Wrap temperature treatment works best to increase blood flow circulation and stimulate healing for older (chronic) injuries, re-injury (after swelling has been reduced) and during long-term post surgery recovery.
+A TShellz Wrap® temperature treatment works best to increase blood flow circulation for older (chronic) injuries, re-injury (after swelling has been reduced) and during long-term post surgery recovery.
 Warmer temperatures should be used approximately 3 to 5 days after you first have the injury.
-Heat should not be started for a least 2 weeks after surgery because inflammation levels will be very high as the healing process starts over again.
+Heat should not be started after surgery until your physician approves because inflammation levels will be very high as the healing process starts over again.
+Generally speaking, this could be 6 weeks or later.
 Any use of heat should also be combined with gradual movement to stretch out your foot and increase range of motion.

 If you have a chronic tendinitis and/or bursitis in your metatarsals that keeps getting re-injured, it is advised to use heat before activity to loosen up your tissue (making it more flexible).
 When used at this time the warm temperatures naturally extend the elasticity (elastic-nature) of the joint, making it more movable / pliable for activity.